vuejs/docs/src/guide/ssr/build-config.md

     // Externalize app dependencies.
 This makes the server build much faster
     // and generates a smaller bundle file.
     // Do not externalize dependencies that need to be processed by webpack.
-    // you should also whitelist deps that modifies `global` (e.g. polyfills) webpackConfig.externals(nodeExternals({ allowlist: /\.(css|vue)$/ }))
+    // You should also whitelist deps that modify `global` (e.g. polyfills) webpackConfig.externals(nodeExternals({ allowlist: /\.(css|vue)$/ }))

     webpackConfig.optimization.splitChunks(false).minimize(false)